 Beyond threats to the customer experience, there are standards that a brand must follow in certain markets with legal and regulatory governance, or risk fines and lawsuits.

-A marketing on demand solution allows corporate marketing to connect reps with approved marketing assets and vendors from anywhere, anytime.
-What’s more, without dealing with single marketing asset requests, marketing staff is able to spend their limited time and resources on more strategic, mission-critical responsibilities, like focusing on orchestrating the overall customer experience across the business.
+What’s more, without dealing with one-off creative requests, Marketing is able to spend their limited time and resources on more strategic, mission-critical responsibilities, like focusing on orchestrating the overall customer experience across the business.

-Some firms believe that re-engineering the business around the customer experience is the “single most exciting digital opportuntiy” in the market today.
+Some firms believe that re-engineering the business around the customer experience is the “single most exciting digital opportunity” in the market today.
 We couldn’t agree more, and consider Marketing Asset Management to be a key component of this transformation.
-Marketing asset management comes with a variety of other key benefits, including:

 “A brand is not a product.
 It’s the sum of all the experiences you have with a company.” – Amir Kassaei, Chief Creative Officer, DDB Global